Sarrusha/Site-Blocker/README.md

 ## WHERE IS THE BLOCKED LIST?
 *You can find the blocked site list this way*
-Go to Extension -> manage extensions;
+Go to Extensions -> Manage Extensions.
 You'll see Site Blocker.
-Under its title, click on "Details".
+Under its title, click on Details.
-It will open a new page, go down near the end click on "Extension options".
+It will open a new page.
+Scroll down near the end and click on Extension Options.
 Here you will see the active list.

 ![Blocked list examples   how long](https://github.com/user-attachments/assets/651ef3b2-482f-4c5c-8911-fc0405e81e2d)
 *Example of blocked websites.
 Notice both specific and wide domain blocks, and block expiration dates.*